tankahsin/tankahsin.github.io/index.md

 _This section accounts for my career in the oil and gas industry._

-**Sales and BD Professional** _(Jan 2015 - Apr 2020)_
+**Sales and BD Professional** _(Jan 2015 - May 2020)_
-- Since the oil price collapsed in 2014, I could still find work in various companies which are related to Sales and Business Development due to my knowledge of the Offshore and Marine industry.
+- Since the oil price collapsed in 2014, I could still find work in various companies in Sales and Business Development due to my knowledge of the Offshore and Marine industry.
-- However, the situation with the Covid 19 further delay in FID (Final Investment Decision) which means that major O&G projects are still very much on hold.
+- However, Covid 19 further delay the FID (Final Investment Decision) which means that major O&G projects are still very much on hold.
   - **_Sales Manager:_** @ [Rotating Offshore Solutions](https://ros.com.sg/)
     - From Jan 2018 to May 2020
     - ROS is a medium size fabricator located in Tuas.
 Their strength is modules fabrication for the FPSO industry.